 IVHQ provides safe and affordable volunteer programs by partnering with organizations based in the countries where we offer programs.
 These local organizations are in the best position to see where volunteers are genuinely needed and the local staff are in the best position to provide guidance, safe supervision and support to our volunteers.

 One of the major strengths of IVHQ is our careful selection process when choosing our partner organizations to provide the high quality volunteer programs that we offer.
 Every program that IVHQ offers has been personally inspected and selected by a senior manager from IVHQ.
 We have experienced the programs first-hand, we have vetted the local teams and provided comprehensive IVHQ program management training and guidance around our requirements for risk management, emergency procedures and supervision.
 Our local teams are well equipped to provide exceptional volunteer programs, and to take care of our volunteers in-country.
-We support our local teams to provide high quality programs and we visit each one to audit their performance at least annually.
+We support our local teams to provide high quality programs and our staff personally visit each one to audit their performance regularly.

 How old do volunteers need to be to volunteer with IVHQ?